pytorch/torchtune/docs/source/examples/lora_finetune.rst

 Finetuning Llama2 with LoRA
 ===========================

-This guide will show you how to use TorchTune to finetune a Llama2 model with `LoRA <https://arxiv.org/abs/2106.09685>`_, a parameter-efficient finetuning technique.
+This guide will teach you about `LoRA <https://arxiv.org/abs/2106.09685>`_, a parameter-efficient finetuning technique, and show you how you can use TorchTune to finetune a Llama2 model with LoRA.
 If you already know what LoRA is and want to get straight to running your own LoRA finetune in TorchTune, you can jump to :ref:`this section<lora_recipe_label>`.

 .. grid:: 2